What is TMS therapy?

 Should we have any testing done prior to coming in?

-No. All past information we will need will be filled out on the New Patient packet or at the intake appointment.
+No. All past information we will need will be completed in the New Patient packet or at the intake appointment.

 What happens at the intake?